 The location and distribution of loading/unloading zones will be subject to on-going discussions with affected retail trades located within the City Centre.
-It is intended that loading/unloading zones within the City Centre shall be allocated on the following criteria:
+It is intended that loading/unloading zones within the City Centre should be allocated on the following criteria:

-(a) To serve a broad retail trade catchment area and not be exclusive;

-- (b) Be strategically located in close proximity to serving retail traders; - (c) To operate within specified time periods; - (d) Operate as a dual purpose bay (loading/general parking zone); - (e) Does not negatively impact on the streetscape of the area; - (f) Does not impact on any existing access points and or parking needs of the adjoining retailers; and - (g) Could be relocated (if required) should the demands of the affected land uses change.
+- To serve a broad retail trade catchment area and not be exclusive; - Be strategically located in close proximity to serving retail traders; - To operate within specified time periods; - Operate as a dual purpose bay (loading/general parking zone); - Does not negatively impact on the streetscape of the area; - Does not impact on any existing access points and or parking needs of the adjoining retailers; and - Could be relocated (if required) should the demands of the affected land uses change.